maxtuzz/spring-kafka-example/README.md

 `CONSUMER_TOPIC`

 Topic you want to consume.
-Default: testTopic2
+Default: `testTopic2`

 `PRODUCER_TOPIC`

 Topic you want to produce message for.
-Default: testTopic
+Default: `testTopic`

-`MESSAGE_COUNT`
+`MESSAGE_COUNT` (integer)

 For producer.
-How many JSON messages you want to to test.
+How many JSON messages you want to send.
+Default: `100,000`

 ### Test Consumer
 Set `CONSUMER_TOPIC` to whatever topic you want to subscribe to.
 The listener will pick and print all message values to sysout.